Forest Ecosystems In A Changing World

 The Fernow LTREB supports the activities of seasoned researchers and trains a new generation of scientists through the Fernow Graduate Fellowship and the Fernow Undergraduate Summer Internship Programs.

 The Fernow Graduate Fellows conduct their graduate research at the Fernow and help mentor our undergraduate summer interns.
-Currently there are two Fernow Graduate Fellows - Dave Nichols and Zach Fowler.
+Currently there is one Fernow Graduate Fellow - Brooke Eastman.
+One Graduate Fellow (Zach Fowler) completed his Ph.D. in 2014, one completed his Ph.D in 2016 (Chris Walter), & one completed his Ph.D. in 2017 (Mark Burnham).

 Collaborative Investigators

-Dr. Frank Gilliam - I have been a member of the faculty at Marshall University since 1990 and teach courses in ecology and plant ecology.
+Dr. Frank Gilliam - I was a member of the faculty at Marshall University from 1990 to 2018 where I taught courses in ecology and plant ecology.
+I am currently a Professor of Biology at the University of West Florida.
 Most of what I do lies at the boundary between terrestrial plant communities and ecosystems.
 I am particularly interested in the movement and cycling of plant nutrients within terrestrial ecosystems.
 Directly related to this are interests in fire ecology and the effects of fire on nutrient cycling and on plants and soils in fire-prone ecosystems.
 Also related to my ecosystem approach to ecological research is an interest in atmospheric deposition and precipitation chemistry.
 This interest has led to the study of pollutant conditions (acid deposition and ozone) in forested areas.
 My interests in plant communities are focused predominantly on forest community ecology.
 I am particularly interested in secondary succession and the species dynamics of the herbaceous layer of forests, as well as the variety of biotic and abiotic factors that influence species composition and change within this vegetation stratum.

 Fernow Graduate Fellows